rohanshar/endurocoBlog/_posts/How-much-rest-should-you-take-after-the-season.md

 ---
 title: "How much rest should you take after the season?"
+excerpt: >
-excerpt: "How much rest should you take after the season?
+  How much rest should you take after the season?
               Training alone doesn’t make you a better cyclist.
 You only make progress when you give your body time to recover from training.
-And when you"
+And when you
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.297Z"
+date: "2024-01-05T17:03:21.965Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"